jonpurdy/mosaicbin/README.md

 This will open up the default Flask webserver on port 5000.
 You can connect to localhost:5000 on the machine you are serving from to test, or to the IP address if your machine if connecting from a legacy computer.

+## Testing

+Tests are done with PyTest.
+Just run `pytest`.
+Coverage is basic and incomplete but should be enough to deal with any future maintenance.

 ## To Do

 * ✓ use templates